 Serious Traffic Violations

 Serious traffic violations for commercial truck drivers include most minor moving offenses.
-Although minor moving violations may not affect a regular driver’s license, they can have a serious impact on an Illinois commercial driver’s license.
+Although minor moving violations may not affect a regular driver’s license, they can seriously impact an Illinois commercial driver’s license.

-If a CDL driver is convicted of two serious traffic violations within a three-year period, they will face automatic license suspension for 60 days.
+If a CDL driver is convicted of two serious traffic violations within three years, they will face automatic license suspension for 60 days.
 For three serious traffic violations within three years, the suspension period is at least 120 days.
 A serious traffic violation for CDL holders could include:

-A driver can lose their CDL privileges from two speeding tickets within a three-year period.
-Considering that truck driver is often required to meet strict deadlines and must drive on the road all day, it is easy to foresee their license being suspended easily for two minor speeding tickets.
+A driver can lose their CDL privileges from two speeding tickets within three years.
+Considering that truck drivers are often required to meet strict deadlines and must drive on the road all day, it is easy to foresee their license being suspended for two minor speeding tickets.

 Major Traffic Violations